spine-tools/Spine-Toolbox/docs/source/getting_started.rst

    :align: center

 Press *execute project* |execute| button on the toolbar.
-This will execute the Tool template 'hello world', which in turn will run the main program file 'hello_world.py' in a dedicated process.
+This will execute the Tool template 'hello world', which in turn will run the main program file *hello_world.py* in a dedicated process.

 You can see more details about execution in the *Event Log*.
-Once it's finished, you will see its output in the *Process Log*:
+Once it's finished, you will see its output in the *Process Log* or in the *Python Console* depending on your settings (See :ref:`Settings`).

 .. image:: img/hello_world_event_process_log.png
    :align: center

-Congratulations, you just run your first Spine Toolbox project.
+Congratulations, you just ran your first Spine Toolbox project.

 Editing a Tool template
 -----------------------